Ethics in Indian and Tibetan Buddhism

 Buddhist texts contain a large number of enigmatic statements, of various different types, seemingly to the effect that once a practitioner reaches a sufficiently advanced stage of spiritual development, moral discipline is no longer necessary.
 These statements have been interpreted in dramatically different ways by various Asian traditions, and Western scholars disagree about how we should understand them.

-The Pāli Canon contains the claim that Saints have “abandoned merit (puñña) and wrongdoing (pāpa).”
+The Pāli Canon contains the claim that Saints have “abandoned goodness (puñña) and vile actions (pāpa).”
 Some writers have interpreted this statement as meaning that ethical norms no longer apply to Saints.
 But Damien Keown has argued quite convincingly against this interpretation (1992, ch.
 4).
-Merit and wrongdoing refer to actions which have karmic effects in the future, projecting a future existence that includes happiness or suffering, respectively.
-Since the life in which one becomes a Saint is one's last life, it is impossible that any actions that occur after Sainthood is attained could project future existence through karma.
+“Goodness” and “vile actions” refer to actions which have karmic effects in the future, projecting a future existence that includes happiness or suffering, respectively.
+Since the life in which one becomes a Saint is one’s last life, it is impossible that any actions that occur after Sainthood is attained could project future existence through karma.
 The change which stops the accumulation of karma is most plausibly identified as the abandonment of clinging to the belief in a substantial self.
 Someone who no longer thinks of actions as stemming from and having effects on a real, persisting self is no longer trapped in cyclic existence.

 Writers expounding Mahāyāna ethics face somewhat similar issues, but handle them rather differently.
 According to Mahāyāna philosophers such as Asaṅga and Śāntideva, an advanced practitioner who is motivated by compassion may sometimes see that an action which is forbidden by the usual rules of Buddhist moral discipline would actually be more effective at preventing suffering and promoting happiness than any action the rules would permit.
 Under such circumstances, that practitioner can permissibly break the rules out of compassion.